bgd-labs/aave-proposals-v3/src/20240227_Multi_SetPriceCapAdapters/SetPriceCapAdapters.md

 All stablecoins are capped at 4%, except LUSD, which is capped at 10%.

+sDAI is not included at the moment, given the recent un-stability on its growth rate.

 Oracles will be updated using `priceFeedsUpdates()` method of the Config Engine on every network.
 Below is the list of assets per network to be updated:

 | Network   | LSTs                    | Stables                                    |